LavirtheWhiolet/self-bootstrap/README.md

 <a id="peg2rb.rb"/> peg2rb.rb
 -----------------------------

 Parser generator.
-It generates parsers from their descriptions
+It generates parsers from their descriptions written in extended version of [PEG]